cometbft/cometbft/docs/architecture/tendermint-core/adr-042-state-sync.md

 of the performance, and follow up implementation of [Warp Sync](http://github.com/tendermint/tendermint/pull/3594).

-#### Compairing Security Models
+#### Comparing Security Models
 There are several different security models which have been discussed/proposed in the past but generally fall into two categories.

-Light client validation: In which the node receiving data is expected to first perform a light client sync and have all the nessesary block headers.
+Light client validation: In which the node receiving data is expected to first perform a light client sync and have all the necessary block headers.
 Within the trusted block header (trusted in terms of from a validator set subject to [weak subjectivity](https://github.com/tendermint/tendermint/pull/3795)) and